bengfarrell/rgf-blog/content/blog/2015-06-30-the-bay-areas-best-mac-cheese-my-verdict.md

 People will be aghast to see Homeroom appear so low on this list; it is a restaurant dedicated to the craft of mac & cheese after all!
 The ability to customize your order is a big plus, and they do know how to match ingredients to their sauce variations, generating vastly different takes on the mac & cheese.
-But boy, are they all rich and dense -- I don't think I could ever finish a serving on my own.
+But boy, are they all rich and dense—I don't think I could ever finish a serving on my own.
 If you love leftovers, that's not exactly a fault.
 But combined with the hour-long wait and somewhat lacking customer service, I needed to be overwhelmingly impressed to rank Homeroom higher.
 Instead, I was too full to walk out of my own accord.
 Note: Your opinion likely varies on the negative value of these factors.

 4. [Mission Cheese (736 Valencia St., the Mission, San Francisco)](http://thegourmez.com/2014/06/03/mac-cheese-night-at-mission-cheese/)